hareki/multicursors.nvim/README.md

         insert = true,
         extend = true,
         config = {
+            -- character used to separate key from description in hints hint_separator = ':',
+            -- padding around hint window as {vertical, horizontal}
+            padding = { 0, 0 },
             -- determines how many columns are used to display the hints.
 If you leave this option nil, the number of columns will depend on the size of your window. column_count = nil,
             -- maximum width of a column.
             max_hint_length = 25,